 Google recently added 8 additional Indian languages in voice search and rightly so!
 The next wave of internet adoption will come from Indian regional language internet users which is expected to grow at a CAGR of 18% to reach 536 million by 2021 in comparison to the English internet user base growing at 3% to reach 199 million, as per an April 2017 Google-KPMG study.

-You need a search engine optimization and digital marketing agency that is always on top of such updates in a proactive but not reactive manner.
+You need a Search Engine Optimization services and digital marketing agency that is always on top of such updates in a proactive but not reactive manner.
 From its app store optimization service to online reputation management and a lot more, at Techmagnate we have scaled every peak there is in the digital ecosystem and have proven credentials to deliver the best digital solutions for your business.